branc116/brplot/README.md

 ## Todo
 * ~~Make drawing lines use buffers ( Don't use DrawLineStrip function by raylib. ) Maybe use DrawMesh?
 It's ok for plots with ~1'000'000 points, but I want more!~~
-  * Implemented this now.
+  * !Implemented this now.
 For every line, 2 triangles are created.
 Old points are put in buffers and are drawn like that.
 Plotter can now handle 30'000'000 points, easy.
-* When having many points ( 30'000'000 ), a few probles ocure:
+* ~~When having many points ( 30'000'000 ), a few probles ocure:~~
-  * Distant points start being rounded up/down to the closest float.
-It doesn't look right.
+  * ~~Distant points start being rounded up/down to the closest float.
+It doesn't look right.~~
   * ~~When zoomed out a lot.
 It becomes quite slow. ( I guess there is a lot of drawing of the same pixel.. )~~
     * Maybe combine few lines that are close when zoomed out... ( how to detect this ? )
     * This is partly fixed for plots where x values are sorted.